The internet has come such a long way in just a few decades.

 The hope is that machines connected to this new web will not only be able to read data but semantics as well - allowing machines to understand your intent and meaning.

-At the same time, a key factor in Web 3.0 is decentralization, or, morning power away from powerful centralized services that depend on a single company or entity to operate.
+At the same time, a key factor in Web 3.0 is decentralization, or, moving data (value) away from powerful centralized services that depend on a single company or entity to operate.

-This concept can be best explained by general partner at Andreessen Horowitz, here's Chris Dixon..
+This concept can be explained well by a general partner at Andreessen Horowitz, here's Chris Dixon..

 “Web 1 (roughly 1990-2005) was about open protocols that were decentralized and community-governed.
 Most of the value accrued to the edges of the network — users and builders.